yaweiliu/yaweiliu.github.io/research_notes/notes/20210321_Analysing simulation trajectory to obtain the rotational diffusion coefficient.md

 *by Yawei Liu  @ Sydney, Australia 2021/03/21*

-In our recent work on modelling the rod-shaped colloidal particles [1], we calculated the orientational diffusion coefficient from a rotational trajectory of the rod.
+In our recent work on modelling the rod-shaped colloidal particles [1], we calculated the orientational diffusion coefficient from the rotational trajectories of the rod.

 Analogous to the translational diffusion coefficient that can be evaluated from the mean-square displacement (MSD) of the colloidal particle, the rotational diffusion ($D_{r}$) is quantified through the *rotational* (or *angular*) mean-square displacement (RMSD, $\langle \Delta \vec{\varphi}^2(t) \rangle$) during time interval $t$ as follows:
 $$\langle \Delta \vec{\varphi}^2(t) \rangle= \langle | \vec{\varphi}(t_0+t)-\vec{\varphi}(t_0)|^2 \rangle = 4D_{r} t.$$

-To calculate $D_{r}$, we recorded the behaviour of the normalised vector $\hat{\textbf{u}}$ along the long axis for the rod from the simulations.
+To calculate $D_{r}$, we record the behaviour of the normalised vector $\hat{\textbf{u}}$ along the long axis for the rod from the simulations.
 The rod rotation will cause a rotation of $\hat{\textbf{u}}$.
 A example of the raw data is given below.

 ```
 time    ux           uy            uz